AdaCore/gnatstudio/docs/users_guide/mdi.rst

 layout you want.

 All split windows can be resized interactively by dragging the handles that separate them.
-A preference (menu :menuselection:`Edit->Preferences`) controls whether this resizing is done in opaque mode or border mode.
+A preference (menu :menuselection:`Edit --> Preferences`) controls whether this resizing is done in opaque mode or border mode.
 In the latter case, only the new handle position will be displayed while the mouse is dragged.

-You may want to bind the key shortcuts to the menus :menuselection:`Window->Split Horizontally` as well as :menuselection:`Window->Split Vertically` using the key manager.
+You may want to bind the key shortcuts to the menus :menuselection:`Window --> Split Horizontally` as well as :menuselection:`Window --> Split Vertically` using the key manager.
 In addition, if you want to achieve an effect similar to e.g. the standard Emacs behavior (where :kbd:`control-x 2` splits a window horizontally, and :kbd:`control-x 3` splits a window vertically), you can use the key manager